Amadeus V, Count of Savoy

-Amadeus V (1252/1253 – 16 October 1323) was Count of Savoy from 1285 to 1323.
+Amadeus V (1249 – 16 October 1323), also known as Amadeus the Great, was Count of Savoy from 1285 until his death.
+In recognition of his service to the Holy Roman Empire, he was granted the titles of Imperial Count and Imperial Vicar of Lombardy, along with lordship over Asti and Ivrea.

-Biography
+A prominent medieval ruler, he played a pivotal role in expanding and consolidating the House of Savoy's influence across regions that today form parts of France, Italy, and Switzerland.

+Life

 Amadeus was the son of Thomas II of Savoy and Beatrice Fieschi.
 Through his mother he was a grandnephew of Pope Innocent IV.
 Following his marriage to Sybille of Bâgé in 1272, Amadeus began life in the service of his cousin, King Edward I of England, as a household knight, serving in the First Welsh War of 1277.
-During the Second Welsh War of 1282 he was in command of Edward's forces at Chester that relieved the siege of Rhuddlan Castle.
+During the Second Welsh War of 1282, he was in command of Edward's forces at Chester that relieved the siege of Rhuddlan Castle.

 His childless paternal uncle, Count Philip I of Savoy, died in 1285.
 Meanwhile, earlier, in 1282, his elder brother, Thomas III of Piedmont, had accidentally died in 1282.
 Philip's will charged his niece Eleanor of Provence and her son Edward I of England with the inheritance of Savoy.
-Amadeus was awarded the County of Savoy, and in order to diminish family rivalry, his younger brother Louis was awarded the new Barony of Vaud becoming Louis I of Vaud.
+Amadeus was awarded the County of Savoy, and in order to diminish family rivalry, his younger brother Louis was awarded the new Barony of Vaud, becoming Louis I of Vaud.

 Through his marriage to Sybilla, Countess of Bugey and Bresse, he was able to incorporate these Burgundian districts into his states.
 Later expansion saw his dominions further increased.
 On 1 October 1285, Amadeus was declared protector of Geneva after negotiations with the Bishop of Geneva.
-The hereditary title belonged to Amadeus II, Count of Geneva who was in conflict with the Bishop.
+The hereditary title belonged to Amadeus II, Count of Geneva, who was in conflict with the Bishop.

-In 1287 Amadeus besieged the castle of Ile in the Rhône near Geneva, and captured it after fourteen weeks.
+In 1287, Amadeus besieged the castle of Ile in the Rhône near Geneva and captured it after fourteen weeks.
 In 1295, Amadeus acquired the fortress at Chambéry from its previous owner Hugh of La Rochette.
 He brought Georges de Aquila, a student of Giotto from Florence, to his court.
 Georges decorated the castle with paintings, carved wood, and frescoes.
 He worked there for the Savoyards until he died in 1348.